EMazzaglia/football-manager/README.md

 - `GET /reservations/user/:userId` - Get all reservations for a specific user
   - Query parameters: `status`, `page`, `limit`

+Postman collection to test these endpoints inside backend folder, file `Football app.postman_collection.json` To use it, import in in Postman and execute the different endpoints

 ## Running Tests
 ```bash
 # Move to backend folder